 Type 2 diabetes can be controlled.
 The goal is to keep your blood sugar at a normal level.
-You must eat the right foods and exercise.
-You may also need medicine if you cannot control your blood sugar level with food and exercise.
+You must eat the right foods, and exercise regularly.
+You may also need medicine if you cannot control your blood sugar level with nutrition and exercise.

 How do I check my blood sugar level?

 You will be taught how to check a small drop of blood in a glucose monitor.
-You may need to check your blood sugar level at least 3 times each day.
+You will need to check your blood sugar level at least 3 times each day if you are on insulin.
 Ask your caregiver when and how often to check during the day.
 Ask what your blood sugar levels should be before and after you eat.
 Write down your results and show the results to your caregiver.
 He may use the results to make changes to your medicine, food, and exercise schedules.

 A dietitian will help you make a meal plan to keep your blood sugar level steady.
-Never skip meals.
+Do not skip meals.
 Your blood sugar level may drop too low if you have taken medicine and do not eat.

 - Eat low-fat foods: Choose foods that are low in fat.
 Some examples are skinless chicken and low-fat milk.